I walked 8,000 steps with the Apple Watch Series 9 and the Fitbit Inspire 3 — and one was way more accurate

 Ever wondered whether Apple or Fitbit is more accurate when it comes to counting your steps?
 So did we.
 To find out more, I strapped one of the most popular Fitbits on the market — the Fitbit Inspire 3, and the brand new Apple Watch Series 9 to my wrist, and set out for a long-ish walk, manually counting my steps as I went.
-8,000 steps later, one fitness tracker was more accurate than the other — read on to find out which tracker won.

 Before we get into the results, let’s start by taking a look at how the two fitness trackers record your steps taken.
 Both the Apple Watch Series 9 and the Fitbit Inspire 3 count your steps in a similar way — using an internal accelerometer, which measures the swing of your arm.
 Each swing counts for two steps.
 It doesn’t matter whether you wear your watch on your dominant or non-dominant hand, or whether you’re walking with your hands in your pockets, or holding something, the accelerometer should still measure your body’s movement.

 Fans of the Tom’s Guide fitness pages will know this isn’t my first step-counting experiment.
-You can read what happened when I walked 6,000 steps with the Apple Watch Series 8 and the Fitbit Inspire 3 here
+You can read what happened when I walked 6,000 steps with the Apple Watch Series 8 and the Fitbit Inspire 3 here.

-I walked 8,000 steps with the Apple Watch Series 9 and the Fitbit Inspire 3 — here’s which was more accurate
+I walked 10,000 steps with the Apple Watch Series 9 and the Fitbit Inspire 3 — here’s which was more accurate

 Of course, it’s important to point out here that there are some huge differences between the Fitbit Inspire 3 and the Apple Watch Series 9, and it’s unlikely you’d ever really be comparing the two.
 The Apple Watch Series 9 is one of the best smartwatches on the market, and is far more advanced than the $99/£84.99 Inspire 3.
-Unlike some of the other best Fitbits on the market, the Fitbit Inspire 3 doesn’t have built-in GPS, but it’s one of the best cheap fitness trackers for good reason — you’re getting an awful lot for your money, and it has a beautiful, bright screen.
+Unlike some of the other best Fitbits, the Inspire 3 doesn’t have built-in GPS, but it’s one of the best cheap fitness trackers for good reason — you’re getting an awful lot for your money, and it has a beautiful, bright screen.
 Check out our Fitbit Inspire 3 review to find out more.

 The Apple Watch Series 9, on the other hand, is the best smartwatch on the market, featuring Apple’s new S9 processor.
 The watch will set you back $399 / £419, and has a number of advanced smartwatch features you won’t find on the Fitbit, as well as built-in GPS, and advanced sports tracking profiles.
 Read our Apple Watch Series 9 review here to find out more.